contagon/handbook/handbook/38-church-policies-and-guidelines.md

 _Those Who Have Been Readmitted by Baptism and Confirmation._ For instructions about ordaining those who have been readmitted by baptism and confirmation after withdrawal or resignation of membership, see [32.17](32-repentance-and-membership-councils.md#3217-church-activity-ordination-and-restoration-of-blessings-after-readmission).

 _Members Who Identify as Transgender._ A member who has received elective medical or surgical intervention for the purpose of attempting to transition to the opposite gender of his or her birth sex (“sex reassignment”), or who has socially transitioned to the opposite gender of his or her birth sex, may not receive or exercise the priesthood.
-Area Presidencies will help local leaders sensitively address individual situations (see [38.6.21](38-church-policies-and-guidelines.md#38621-transgender-individuals)).
+Area Presidencies will help local leaders sensitively address individual situations (see [38.6.22](38-church-policies-and-guidelines.md#38622-transgender-individuals)).

-A male member who experiences gender incongruence, but who does not pursue medical, surgical, or social transition to the opposite gender of his birth sex and is worthy, may receive and exercise the priesthood.
+A male Church member who experiences gender incongruence, but who does not pursue medical, surgical, or social transition to the opposite gender of his birth sex and is worthy, may receive and exercise the priesthood.

 ### 38.2.6 Setting Apart Officers and Teachers